-Many students today want to learn Chinese, study abroad in China or immerse themselves Chinese culture.
+Many students today want to learn Chinese, study abroad in China, or immerse themselves in Chinese culture.
 If you’re one of these students, consider one of the many colleges in America that have Confucius Institutes, centers of Chinese language and culture.

 Confucius is China’s most influential philosopher, teacher and political theorist, known for his models of social interaction.
 Confucianism is not a religion, but it provides “rules for thinking and living that focus on love for humanity, worship of ancestors, respect for elders, self-discipline and conformity to rituals,” according to Biography.com.